Disney World Resorts Walt Disney World

 There are few fun activities that I enjoyed while at Disney’s Riviera Resort.
 You and your kids might love it as well!

 • Movies on the lawn.
-Each night they show a Disney movie outdoors.
+Each week they show a Disney movie outdoors.
 This is free and a fun/relaxing way to end the day.

 • Have some smores by the lake from 6:30-7:30 each night.
 (They do charge for their Smores so I usually order cheap gear from a local grocery store.)